How to buy Nike shares (NKE)

 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take our basic stock trading course and read our simple guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in NKE stock on this page.
-If, however, you’re ready to buy Nike shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above and sign up.

 How to choose a broker